-This planning time may be used as common planning time for up to two (2) thirty (30) consecutive minutes per week and may also be used for grade-level meetings, coordination among Special Education and General Education teachers, collaboration among teachers or similar coordinating activities.
+This planning time may be used as common planning time for up to two (2) thirty (30) consecutive minutes per week and may also be used for gradelevel meetings, coordination among Special Education and General Education teachers, professional development collaboration among teachers or similar coordinating activities.
 There shall be a Building Committee agreement as to which one meeting per week is mandatory and which one meeting per week is voluntary for all such meetings.
-Classroom teachers shall lead these meetings, with participation by school leaders, which are to focus on school goals related to student learning.
+In conjunction with any school improvement plan or District-identified priorities, School-based Planning Teams shall develop an annual plan for the use of the required meeting and determine who shall lead them.
+Classroom teachers shall continue to lead the voluntary meetings, with participation by school leaders.